The Yankees signed right-handed pitcher Deivi Garcia for $100,000 on July 2, 2015 out of Bonao, Dominican Republic.

 With Pulaski, he went 2-1 with a 4.50 ERA in six games, five starts, he struck out 43 batters over 28 innings of work during the regular season.
 In the postseason, Garcia made two appearances for Pulaski where he allowed four earned runs in 2 2/3 innings pitched while striking out four and walking five.

 At 5’10” and 163 pounds, Garcia is not an imposing force on the mound.
-His fastball is in the low-90s, usually around 91-93 but has hit 96 at times.
-He backs it up with a plus curveball and an average changeup that is still developing.
-He has made a lot of progress in 2017 in controlling his pitches and commanding the ball.
-There is a lot to like about him as he has no trouble repeating his delivery and is still young.
+His fastball is in the low-90s, usually around 91-94 but has hit 96 at times in the past.
+He backs it up with a true plus curveball and an average changeup that is developing into an above-average pitch.